wuzixiao/Snowpro/snowflake-snowpro-core-certification-practice-exams.md

       can be created on an external table to improve performance.
     Search optimization service
-      can be used to improve the performance of point lookup queries that return only one or a few rows, using highly selective filters using equality predicates or IN predicates.
-      The search optimization service in Snowflake is similar to the **secondary index** concept in typical databases.
+      can be used to improve the performance of point lookup queries that return only one or a few rows, using highly selective filters using equality predicates or IN predicates. in Snowflake is similar to the **secondary index** concept in typical databases.
   Data Loading and Unloading
     Command
       Put: uploads data from an on-premises system to an internal stage.